 The classes have brought together groups with a variety of backgrounds, abilities and ages, forging deeply needed connections, within Swansea’s increasingly diverse community.
 SwanComm aims to bring the City together to hear the voices of the community as they talk about their experiences of living here and make people laugh.

-All this is made possible thanks to the support from our funders; Arts Council of Wales, National Lottery, Millenium Stadium Charitable Trust, The David and Christopher Lewis Foundation, Persimmon Homes, City and County of Swansea’s Fusion Project, Welsh Government, and with help in kind from organisations; Adult Learning Wales and National Waterfront Museum.
+All this is made possible thanks to the support from our funders; Our 2018 funders included Arts Council of Wales, National Lottery, Millenium Stadium Charitable Trust, The David and Christopher Lewis Foundation, Persimmon Homes, City and County of Swansea’s Fusion Project, Welsh Government, and with help in kind from organisations; Adult Learning Wales and National Waterfront Museum.
 We sincerely thank all of our contributors for their support for the work we do.

 We LOVE Filmmaking, and we want others to enjoy it too, to be given a voice and have the opportunity to explore their world through the medium of film with your help.
 All support is gratefully received.
 You can donate via our Local Giving page.